 Young Offenders Institutions (YOIs) provide custodial facilities for 16–21 year olds:

-- HMYOI Polmont is the main establishment for males
+- HMYOI Polmont is the main establishment for males and females

 - HMP & YOI Grampian has limited availability for young females.